Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/6-using-hp-port.md

     ![Final Address Settings](./media/image64.png)

-8. Generate Bitstream
+8. Generate the bitstream:

    - In the Flow Navigator, select **Generate Bitstream** under **PROGRAM AND DEBUG**.
 The Save Project dialog box opens.
    - Ensure that the **Block Design - system** check box is selected, then click **Save**.
    - A message might appear that states synthesis is out of date.
 If it does, click **Yes**.

-9. Export the hardware after the bitstream generation completes.
+9. Export the hardware after bitstream generation completes:

-    - Click File -> Export -> Export Hardware
+    - Click **File → Export → Export Hardware**.

-    ***Note*:** Make sure to select **Include bitstream** instead of the **Pre-synthesis** on the Output page of the for Export Hardware Platform wizard.
+    **Note:** Make sure to select **Include bitstream** instead of **Pre-synthesis** on the Output page of the Export Hardware Platform wizard.

 ### Designing Standalone Application Software for the Design

 The CDMA-based system that you designed in this chapter requires application software to execute on the board.
-This section describes the details about the CDMA-based Standalone application software.
+This section describes the details of this software.

 The `main()` function in the application software is the entry point for the execution.
 It initializes the source memory buffer with the specified test pattern and clears the destination memory buffer by writing all zeroes.

-The application software then configures the CDMA registers sets by providing information such as source buffer and destination buffer starting locations.
+The application software then configures the CDMA register sets by providing information such as source buffer and destination buffer starting locations.
 To initiate DMA transfer, it writes the number of bytes to be transferred in the CDMA register and waits for the CDMA